michodgs25/Somerset-Trails/README.md

 *"Hey, my name is Jeremy a product owner for this site.
 I do not like when a site looks great on desktop but looks crowded& cluttered on a mobile device as I view alot of websites via my mobile so I would like the site to be pleasurable to view on mobile devices."*

-  - Solution: Ensure each section was spaced adequately& minimal colors(five) to ensure site looked clean.
+  - Solution: Ensure each section was spaced adequately& minimal colors(six) to ensure site looked clean.

 ---